 TECHNICAL ASSISTANCE MISSION TO HIGHER EDUCATION INSTITUTIONS IN RUSSIA

-· “Forms and formats of internationalization at home” by Dr. Robert Coelen from the Stenden University of Applied Sciences, Moscow, October 3-4, 2017
+· “Forms and formats of internationalization at home” by Prof. Robert Coelen from the Stenden University of Applied Sciences, Moscow, October 3-4, 2017

-Ministry of Education and Science of the Russian Federation:
+Ministry of Science and Higher Education of the Russian Federation:

 Delegation of the European Union to Russia:

 Overview of the Higher Education System in Russia: